-Before tightening "U" bolts, position the door so that it overlaps the opening evenly both sides so that the axle is positioned on the bracket arm slots as far forward as possible, while still allowing the bottom rail to pass the lintel when the door roll is rotated.
+Before tightening "U" bolts or saddle bolts, position the door

+- 1. So that it overlaps the opening evenly both sides. - 2.
+So that the axle is positioned on the bracket arm slots as far forward as possible, while still allowing the bottom rail to pass the lintel when the door roll is rotated.
+(See sketch B) - 3.
 Rotate both the door and the axle so that the bottom rail is level with the bracket arm.
-Now tighten the "U" bolts, using washers under nuts, to a torque of 40 newton metres or 30 ft.lb.
+(See sketch B) Now tighten the "U" bolts or saddle bolts very tightly, using washers under nuts, to a torque of 40 newton metres or 30 ft.lb.